michelegargiulo/ShrugItOff/README.md

 # ShrugItOff
 Minecraft mod that gives Toughness more purpose.
-Any normal physcial damage has a chance to be "shrugged off", based on the toughness of the target.
+Any normal physical damage has a chance to be "shrugged off", based on the toughness of the target.
 Current formula is:

     CHANCE = 10% * Toughness/Damage